Bremer Bank Review: Regional Banking With Flexible Account Options

 • Does Bremer Bank have digital banking?

-• Yes.
-Bremer Bank has online banking, a mobile banking app with remote deposit, and automatic bill payment.
-Bremer Bank customers can use Zelle to transfer money to friends and family electronically.
+• Bremer Bank had online banking, a mobile banking app with remote deposit and automatic bill payment.
+Bremer Bank customers could use Zelle to transfer money to friends and family electronically.

 • What is Bremer Bank’s mobile deposit limit?

-• Bremer Bank customers can deposit a total of $10,000 per day by mobile deposit.
-Note that this limit applies to all accounts of a depositor.
-There is also a maximum of $25,000 that can be deposited over a 5-business-day period.
+• Bremer Bank customers could deposit a total of $10,000 per day by mobile deposit.
+There was also a maximum of $25,000 that could be deposited over a 5-business-day period.

-• The wire cut off time for an outgoing wire transfer from Bremer Bank is 4:00 p.m.
-Central Time.
+• The wire cut-off time for an outgoing wire transfer from Bremer Bank was 4:00 p.m.
+CST.

 Editorial Note: This content is not provided by any entity covered in this article.
 Any opinions, analyses, reviews, ratings or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by any entity named in this article.